Spring Service Experiences

 The cost for participation in a spring program is $225.
 The program fee covers transportation, lodging, and all meals during the program.

-Students who need additional financial support to participate can complete the Leigh Lane Scholarship application, which will be open in January at least two weeks before lottery night.
-The application will be linked on this page when it becomes available.
+Students who need additional financial support to participate can complete the Leigh Lane Scholarship application, which is open November 3 – 16.

 Spring programs